Must To Know Secure Java Development Practices

 Furthermore, it also embeds your digital signature, which helps the system identify you as an authorized publisher.
 Due to it, your users don’t face Unknown Publisher Warning, which boosts the user’s confidence and brand reputation.

-According to Statista, SQL injection has led the charts of the most critical vulnerability in 2022.
+According to Statista, SQL injection has led the charts of the most critical vulnerabilities in 2022.
 And the most common factor behind its successful execution is the lack of parameterization.
-To make a java application secure, you must configure parameters in the code to run only specific queries.
+To secure a java application, you must configure parameters in the code to run only specific queries.

 public void selectExample(String parameter) throws SQLException {